Pass through dishwasher buying guide

 Although pass through systems already use a lot more power and a bit more water than front loaded washers, in terms of the amount of washing they do they are far more efficient and more cost effective "per plate" if your commercial catering business produces enough washing up to justify them.

 As with any other range, there are additional features to look out for to further improve energy efficiency.
-Look for low volume wash tanks and rinse tanks (offered in the Hobart Bar Aid 900), double skinned body and hood construction, and insulated boiler.
+Look for low volume wash tanks and rinse tanks, double skinned body and hood construction, and insulated boiler.

 Where most front loaded commercial dishwashers and glasswashers are supplied as single phase with some available in a three phase power option, pass through systems have greater power requirements and are more often supplied as three phase as standard.
 Some but not all can still be purchased as single phase, but this must be specified.
 Regardless, their requirements for power are greater than many other appliances, so make sure you check our guide to electric supply for commercial appliances to ensure you have enough capacity on your power circuit and the right kind of supply.